Do you have to have insurance on a boat?

 When you purchase boat insurance, a standard policy will most likely include:

-• Bodily injury liability: If someone gets hurt while on your boat, this may provide coverage for medical bills and any legal issues from the accident.
+• Bodily injury liability: If someone gets hurt while on your boat and suffers physical damage, this may provide medical coverage for bills and any legal issues from the accident.

 • Property damage: If you’re at fault in a boating accident that damaged another boat or other property, this coverage will protect you.